 Action 6.2.5.a: Identify and evaluate opportunities for siting alternative energy production and storage systems.
+What does this mean for the Ag Reserve?
+Is this an effort to increase solar farms?

 Action 6.2.5.b: Identify innovative ways to incorporate energy production into new building design.